 Engineering Geological Models

 The development and utilisation of engineering geological models is at the forefront of GRS’s approach to ground problems.
-GRS have extensive experience in the use of engineering geology and engineering geomorphology to develop geological, ground and design models for a wide range of civil engineering applications in a variety of geological and geographical settings.
-Models developed to characterise, quantify and analyse ground conditions for civil engineering applications allow for the documentation of uncertainty (e.g. risk registers) and enable focused site investigations at key stages of a given project.
+GRS have extensive experience in the use of engineering geology and engineering geomorphology to develop conceptual, observational and analytical engineering geological models for a wide range of civil engineering applications in a variety of geological and geographical settings.
+Models developed to characterise, quantify and analyse ground conditions for civil engineering applications allow for the documentation of uncertainty (e.g. uncertainity and risk registers) and enable focused site investigations at key stages of a given project.
 This ensures that potential ground risks are identified and assessed, minimising the occurrence of “unforeseen” ground conditions.

 Parry, S., Hart, J.R. & Moore, A.J.
 (2009).
 Reducing Uncertainty in Natural Terrain Hazard Studies: the Role of the Engineering Geologist.
 Proceedings of the 29th Annual Seminar, Geotechnical Division, Hong Kong Institution of Engineers. pp 61-70.